StealthTech/django-confidence/README.md

 ])
 ```

-5. Run `python manage.py makeconf`.
+5. Run `python manage.py makeconfig`.
 Configuration file will be created.

 6. Edit your configuration file as you want to.